-The Licensing Authority is aware that the impact of gambling is complex.
-It is not just a gambler who may be vulnerable to harm or exploitation but also their friends, family, customers, and staff at gambling facilities along with the wider society.
-What constitutes 'harmed or exploited' is not defined within the Act.
-Depending on the premises and location, steps that might be appropriate include: use of refusal logs to record failed proof of age ID checks, conspicuous signage advertising proof of age policy, use of till prompts to remind staff to implement proof of age policy, leaflets offering assistance to problem gamblers prominently displayed on the premises, notices displayed on the premises, in appropriate languages, to signpost support services for problem gamblers, documented staff training, with regular refresher training, with a focus on identifying vulnerable persons and implementing appropriate strategies for action where necessary, maintaining records of customer interactions where staff have concerns that a customer's behaviour may indicate problem gambling, regular staff meetings to discuss and identify local vulnerability issues, robust implementation of self-exclusion schemes, supported with signposting to appropriate sources of support and advice e.g. GamCare etc, maintained records of self-exclusions schemes, written procedures in place and available in relation to handling customer complaints and the resolution of disputes and the arrangements for referring disputes to an identified independent person or body offering alternative dispute resolution services, windows and entrance displays designed so as not to entice passers-by, designing the layout, lighting and fitting out of the premises so as not to attract children and other vulnerable persons who might be harmed or exploited by gambling, promotional material associated with the premises will be designed not to encourage the use of the premises by children or young people if they are not legally allowed to do so, liaison with local support services to identify emerging trends and existing issues in respect of vulnerability, participation and support for local forums that support the licensing objectives, avoidance of loan working, particularly in high risk areas, positioning gaming machines so they are not visible to passers-by, daily recording of any issues of concern observed by staff or actions taken, provision of SIA registered door supervisors, use of floor walkers to interact with customers, monitoring outside areas for signs of customer vulnerability for example alcohol and drug use, signs of homelessness, begging, children congregating outside or children of customers left outside unsupervised, prohibition of ATMs on the premises
+- 16.11 The Licensing Authority is aware that the impact of gambling is complex.
+It is not just a gambler who may be vulnerable to harm or exploitation but also their friends, family, customers, and staff at gambling facilities along with wider society.
+What constitutes 'harmed or exploited' is not defined within the Gambling Act 2005 and so depending on the premises and location, steps that may want to be considered include: - use of refusal logs to record failed proof of age ID check. - conspicuous signage advertising the proof of age policy. - use of till prompts to remind staff to implement proof of age policy. - information aiding problem gamblers prominently displayed on the premises. - documented staff training with regular refresher training focussing on identifying vulnerable persons and implementing appropriate strategies for action where necessary. - maintaining records of customer interactions where staff have concerns that a customer's behaviour may indicate problem gambling. - regular staff meetings to discuss and identify local vulnerability issues. - robust implementation of self-exclusion schemes. - signposting to appropriate sources of support and advice including national and regional and local gambling clinics e.g. GamCare etc. - maintained records of self-exclusions schemes - written procedures in place and available in relation to handling customer complaints and the resolution of disputes and the arrangements for referring disputes to an identified independent person or body offering alternative dispute resolution services. - windows and entrance displays designed so as not to entice passers-by. - designing the layout, lighting, and fitting out of the premises so as not to attract persons under 18 and other vulnerable persons who might be harmed or exploited by gambling. - promotional material associated with the premises designed so not to encourage the use of the premises by persons under 18. - liaison with local support services to identify emerging trends and existing issues in respect of vulnerability. - participation and support for local forums that support the licensing objectives. - avoidance of lone working, particularly in high-risk areas - positioning gaming machines so they are not visible to passers-by. - daily recording of any issues of concern observed by staff or actions taken provision of SIA registered door supervisors.